 Last time I went grocery shopping, the cashier shared his thoughts with me as I was checking out.
-These days, it’s not uncommon to hear comments about being “good” or bad” or eating “healthy” or “unhealthy” goods.
-Our culture tends to be black and white around food, and it’s the way media, food companies, and social media talks about food these days.
+These days, it’s not uncommon to hear comments about being labeling food or eating as “healthy” or “unhealthy.”
+Our culture tends to be black and white around food, and it’s the way media, food companies, and social media talks these days.

 While people are using the word “diet” less often, the conversation has swapped out the word diet for “clean eating”, “cheat day” or “healthy” food.

-It’s so common for someone struggling with disordered eating patterns to talk about food this way, and unfortunately, our culture minimizes it as a problem.
+It’s so common for someone struggling with disordered eating patterns to talk about food this way.
+Unfortunately, our culture minimizes it as a problem.
 People think it’s normal eating if they eat healthy or clean because that’s what everyone else does.

-Here’s how you can start to challenge those good and bad food mindsets to free yourself from fearful food rules.
+Here’s how you can start to challenge those mindsets to free yourself from fearful food rules.

 All food has a purpose.
-At its core, food is energy and fuel for your body and contains macronutrients and micronutrients to keep your body functioning well.
+At its core, it is energy and fuel for your body and contains macronutrients and micronutrients to keep your body functioning well.

 When you use this definition, then bread has essential carbohydrates and B-vitamins to energize your brain and muscles and ice cream contains essential fatty acids for healthy hormones and healthy hair, skin, and nails, as well as calcium for your bones.
-Next time, you find yourself feeling guilty for eating a food, think about how the food is benefitting your body.
+Next time, you find yourself feeling guilty for eating, think about how the food is benefitting your body.

 2. Emotional eating is not “bad”

 Emotional eating or eating comfort foods has a purpose too.
-Yes, some foods provide more nutritional value than others, and other foods provide emotional comfort, pleasure, and social enjoyment.
+Yes, some foods provide more nutritional value than others, and others provide emotional comfort, pleasure, and social enjoyment.
 These experiences are wonderful for your mental, emotional, and social health.

 I love going out for ice cream in the summer, sitting down for a Thanksgiving feast with my family, or going out to eat on the weekend.
-Some days, I crave some chocolate if I’m feeling sad, so I enjoy some while also practicing self-care to meet my emotional needs.
+Some days, I crave some chocolate if I’m feeling sad.
+And I enjoy some while also practicing self-care to meet my emotional needs.

-Your body is designed to enjoy and feel pleasure from food.
-If humans didn’t enjoy food, we wouldn’t be alive!
+Your body is designed to enjoy and feel pleasure from eating.
+If humans didn’t enjoy eating, we wouldn’t be alive!
 When we’re hungry, our brain is designed to go out and seek food and feel pleasure when we eat to keep us alive.